sonvt1710/javascript-basics/js-mcq.md

 **Answer: B) `"all failed: fail"`, `"settled count: 3"`**

-**Explanation:** `Promise.all` rejects immediately on the first rejection â†’ `"all failed: fail"`. `Promise.allSettled` waits for all promises regardless and returns all results â†’ `"settled count: 3"`.
+**Explanation:** `Promise.all` rejects immediately on the first rejection → `"all failed: fail"`. `Promise.allSettled` waits for all promises regardless and returns all results → `"settled count: 3"`.
 Use `allSettled` when you need results from all promises even if some fail.

 </details>